rasaxena/phaselab/README.md

 Fix phase space binary files using gradient descent optimization.

-----construction in progress--- next update on 21st Jan 2018
+----construction in progress--- will be available in November 2018